danvonk/danvonk.github.io/posts/2025-11-24-mardi-himal-trek.md

 It was about mid-day by the time I got back to high camp and I decided to make my way back down to civilisation.
-The descent was surprisingly novel as I had been distracted by the views of the Annapurna range for the entire climb, that I completely forgot to soak in the other views around!
+The descent was surprisingly novel as I had been so distracted by the views of the Annapurna range for the entire climb, that I completely forgot to soak in the other views around!
 One memorable moment was right after high-camp, where I could see nothing but the dirt track in front of me and everything else was hidden by thick white clouds, as if one was literally on